BLumia/pineapple-pictures/README.md

 ```

 After that, a `ppic` executable file will be available to use.
 You can also optionally install it by using the target `install` (or simply `make install` in case you are using Makefile).
 After the build process, you can also use `cpack` to make a package.

+The project will try to build with `exiv2` when it's available at build time, if you would like to build the project without `exiv2`, pass `-DEXIV2_METADATA_SUPPORT=OFF` to `cmake`.
+The project will also not use `exiv2` if it's not found, the `EXIV2_METADATA_SUPPORT` option can be useful if you have `exiv2` but specifically don't want to use it.

 Image formats supports rely on Qt's imageformats plugins, just get the plugins you need from your distro's package manager will be fine.
 For Windows user, you may need build and install the imageformats plugin manually, read the content below.